A by-law relating generally to the transaction of the affairs of the Old Ottawa South Community Association Inc.

 (c) shall not attempt in any way whether before, during or after the meeting to influence the voting on any such question.

-For the purposes of this section the pecuniary interest, direct or indirect, of a parent or the spouse or any child of the member shall, if know to the Member, be deemed to be also the pecuniary interest of the Member.
+For the purposes of this section the pecuniary interest, direct or indirect, of a parent or the spouse or any child of the member, or an organization with which the Member is associated in a decision-making capacity, shall, if known to the member identified in this section, be deemed to be also the pecuniary interest of said member.

 32 AMENDMENT OF BY-LAWS